SheikhAnandee/-Global-Analysis-of-On-Campus-Computer-Science-IT-Master-s-Programs/README.md

 # Global Analysis of IT Master's Programs

 ## Quick Links

 - **Live Dashboard:** [View on Tableau Public](https://public.tableau.com/views/GlobalITMastersProgramsAnanlysis/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
 - **Dataset (CSV):** [View Dataset](data/CS_master_program_details_top35_countries.csv)
 - **Scraper Code:** [View Scraper](src/scraper.py)
 - **Data Source:** [Mastersportal website](https://www.mastersportal.com/)
 - **Full Repository:** [GitHub Repo](https://github.com/SheikhAnandee/Global-IT-Masters-Program-Analysis.git)
 - **Contact:** anandeehasan24@gmail.com

 ## Objective

-Build a centralized dataset and interactive dashboard to compare global Computer Science & IT Master’s programs across 35+ countries.
+Build a centralized, analysis-ready dataset and interactive Tableau dashboard to compare **Computer Science & IT Master's programs across 35+ countries**.

+## Key Questions

+This project explores:

+- Does higher tuition correspond to better student ratings?
+- Which countries offer more affordable Master's programs?
+- How does program duration affect monthly tuition?
+- Can highly rated but less-reviewed programs be identified as **"Hidden Gems"**?
+- Where are top-ranked CS & IT programs geographically concentrated?
+- Which destinations offer a stronger balance between **cost, rating, duration, and reputation**?
+-
 ## Project Background

-Comparing Computer Science and IT master’s programs across countries is challenging due to fragmented and inconsistent information spread across multiple university websites.
-This project addresses that problem by automating the collection of standardized program data from 35+ countries.
+Comparing Computer Science and IT Master's programs across countries can be challenging because program information is fragmented across different websites and presented in inconsistent formats.

+This project addresses that problem by automating the collection of standardized program-level data from [MastersPortal](https://www.mastersportal.com/).

-Using Selenium with Undetected-Chromedriver, the project scrapes on-campus CS & IT master’s program information from the [MastersPortal](https://www.mastersportal.com/) website.The resulting dataset is structured, consistent, and ready for analysis, enabling efficient cross-country comparisons of tuition, rankings, duration, and availability.
+Using **Selenium** and **Undetected-Chromedriver**, the project collects CS & IT Master's program information and transforms it into a structured dataset for cross-country analysis.

+The resulting dataset enables comparisons of tuition, ratings, duration, reviews, rankings, and geographic distribution.

 ## Data Scraping & Preprocessing

 ### Data Collection
-Program data is automatically scraped from paginated search results on [MastersPortal](https://www.mastersportal.com/)  using Selenium and Undetected-Chromedriver to bypass anti-bot protections.
+Program data is collected from paginated search results on [MastersPortal](https://www.mastersportal.com/) using Selenium and Undetected-Chromedriver.

 Key attributes collected include:

 - Program Name
 - University
 - City